threexc/ociplot/README.md

   loss in the link, in Wm^2
 - **offset** to manually adjust the model curve by a factor in dB

+## Challenges

+- Accurate tower positioning info is still difficult to obtain - the Network Cell Info Lite app shows a tower icon at the location of the cell, not the tower itself[[3]](#3)
+    - Means that there is outstanding effort remaining to collect full data set for analysis (i.e. find, photograph, and get approximate GPS position of each tower projecting to a cell)
+- Data collection is somewhat erratic and inconsistent, as the same campaign route can provide significantly different results on subsequent runs
+- Still an outstanding issue with accurate positioning in "street canyons" and even in low-density non-line-of-sight (NLOS) areas, leading to inaccurate positioning readings.
+This can be corrected with the addition of a windowing algorithm that "smoothes" the data via dead-reckoning
+    - Existing datasets for more urban areas are still useful, but require more repeated measurement campaigns in the same locations to have sufficient numbers of data points for this to work
+- Need to expand and compare this with other devices - a 5G-capable mobile device would be a valuable addition, but the Network Cell Info app does not clearly state support for 5G yet

 ## References

 <a id="1">[1]</a>